IBM/containerization-for-sap-s4hana/README.md

    Application Server  <build-machine-name>
    ```

+  - `<nws4-sid>` is the SAP system ID of your reference SAP NetWeaver
+    or SAP S/4HANA system

-  In general, `<instno>` corresponds to the instance number of the
+  - `<instno>` in general corresponds to the instance number of the
-  dialog instance of your reference system, but may be different if
+    dialog instance of your reference system.
+It may differ if the
-  the required port on the build machine is already taken by another
+    required port on the build machine is already taken by another
     application.

+  - `<build-machine-name>` is the name of your build machine.

 - Define a SAP GUI connection using the above parameters and connect
   to your SAP system.